bthayer3/Stargate/README.md

 * Entity Framework Core
 * SQLite Database
 * In-Memory Database
-* XUnit
+* xUnit

 ## Breakdown

 There are 2 projects.
-One is the "StargateAPI" that includes the following endpoints:
+One is the `Stargate.API` that includes the following endpoints:
 * Get astronaut duties by name
 * Create astronaut duty
 * Get all people